How Washington Can Impact Your Backyard

 As I read deeper into this executive order, I saw four words that hit home for me, approximately two and a half hours from my house to be exact--- the Carrizo Plain National Monument.
 It felt surreal to see a place so close to home on this list, but it was naïve to not think about how this Administration could impact public lands locally.
 Protected by President Clinton in 2001, the Carrizo Plain is home to 204,107 acres of beautiful grassland full of wildflowers that are almost only real in dreams .
 Additionally, the Carrizo Plain hosts a historical site known as Painted Rock, which contains pictographs created by a Chumash tribe about 4,000 years ago.
 Despite its beauty and historical significance, private interests still pose a threat to this public land.

-Similar to private oil interests in Bears Ears, the mineral rights to part of Carrizo Plain belongs to Vintage Production, a subpart of Occidental Petroleum, owns the mineral rights to 12% of the National Monument land .
+Similar to private oil interests in Bears Ears, the mineral rights to part of Carrizo Plain belongs to Vintage Production, a subpart of Occidental Petroleum .
 These rights predate the proclamation of the monument.
 Ten years ago, the U.S. Bureau of Land Management was notified by Vintage Production of the company’s aspirations to determine if oil could be found in the Carrizo Plain .
 This is reason enough to worry about Secretary Zinke’s upcoming review of the Carrizo Plain National Monument as we know that this Administration cares primarily about business transactions.

 While politics may be polarizing, protecting public lands--Our land--is a bipartisan issue that everyone can get behind.
 In 1906, the Antiquities Act authorized the President of the United States to declare federal lands as monuments .
 This Act gave the ability to the President to establish lands for public use.
 These National Monuments belong to you and they belong to me.
 Stop Washington from allowing private interests to impact your backyard.
 Save the Sequoias.
 Defend Bears Ears.
 But first, don’t forget to Save the Carrizo Plain.